bogzbonny/yeehaw/README.md

 have been assigned to them from parent elements.

 ### Non-objectives
-Catering to non- UTF-8 or non- true-color terminals.
+ - Catering to non-UTF-8 or non-true-color terminals.
+ - Minor performance improvements at the cost of developer ergonomics

 ## Existing Elements:
  - tabs